-Our mission is to accelerate the delivery and impact of digital humanitarian assistance
+Our mission is to accelerate the delivery and impact of safe, efficient, and dignified digital humanitarian assistance

 The mobile industry continues to grow its engagement and investment in partnerships and solutions that will deliver a digital humanitarian future.
-As of March 2021, 159 mobile operators have committed to the GSMA Humanitarian Connectivity Charter, an initiative which strengthens the resilience, preparedness and response capability of connectivity systems in 111 countries.
+160 mobile operators have committed to the GSMA Humanitarian Connectivity Charter, a set of shared principles on humanitarian preparedness and response.

 Head of Mobile for Humanitarian Innovation